 When to Plant

-The best time to plant succulents is April or May when warm soil temperatures encourage root development.
+The best time to plant lady slipper is in April or May when warm soil temperatures encourage root development.

 How to Care for Lady Slipper